Shadows (2024 film)

 Shadows is a 2024 French and Jordan animated short film written and directed by Rand Beiruty.
-The 12-minutes animated film about the testimony of a 15-year old mother fleeing Baghdad has been selected in various international film festivals, including Leeds International Film Festival and Annecy International Film Festival.
+The 12-minute animated film is about the testimony of a 15-year old teen mother fleeing Baghdad.
+Shadows received award nominations from nternational film festivals, including Leeds International Film Festival and Annecy International Film Festival.

 Plot

 15-year old teenage mother Ahlam has fled her homeland of Iraq.
-She tells her story, through a figurative journey in an airport, and faces the shadows standing on her way to freedom.
+She tells her story, through a figurative journey in an airport, and faces the shadows standing in her way to freedom.